thomax/svelte-express-sanity-oauth-template/README.md

 - [Create a new repo](https://github.com/new?template_name=svelte-express-sanity-oauth-template&template_owner=thomax) from this template or run `git clone https://github.com/thomax/svelte-express-sanity-oauth-template.git` in your terminal
 - Create a project on the free developer license over at [Sanity](https://www.sanity.io/manage?new-project)
-- Create your own .env files based on .env.example
+- Create your own `.env` files based on the `.env.example` files
      - In `backend/.env` you need
           - OAuth client id and client secret.
 Get them at [Google Cloud Console](https://console.cloud.google.com/) or another OAuth provider of your preference.
           - Sanity project id, dataset name and a secret token to let the backend edit data.
 Get these at [Sanity.io](https://www.sanity.io/manage).
      - In `sanity-studio/.env` you need need the project id and dataset name
+- Oh yeah, and while you're at [Sanity.io](https://www.sanity.io/manage), under the API tab for you project, make sure to enable CORS origin for `http://localhost:3000` (the express server needs access).
-- Run in `npm install && npm run dev` in the `frontend`, `backend` and `sanity-studio` directories.
+- In your terminal, run `npm install && npm run dev` in the `frontend`, `backend` and `sanity-studio` folders.
 - Point your browser to http://localhost:5173 and you're off!

 ## FAQ